 The key fungicides available for use on pistachio are Abound, Bravo, Cabrio EG, Flint, Pristine, Scala and Switch.
-Of these, only Pristine and Switch contains 2 active ingredients with 2 different modes of action providing resistance management.
+Of these, only Pristine and Switch contain 2 active ingredients with 2 different modes of action providing resistance management.

 Pristine (boscalid + pyraclostobin) is the most effective fungicide available for use on pistachios.
 It controls all of the most important pistachio diseases.
 In addition to Alternaria late blight and panicle and shoot blight, Pristine also delivers excellent control of Botrytis blossom and shoot blight.
-Pristine is registered for this use in California under a 2EE and plans are underway to add this disease to the master label.
+Pristine is registered for this use in California as a FIFRA Section 2(ee) recommendation and plans are underway to add this disease to the master label.
 Both active ingredient components within Pristine are active against all of these diseases, providing effective resistance management.
 Boscalid's unique mode of action provides another resistance management tool for these diseases when used in alternations with other fungicides.